YosiSF/EinsteinDB/README.md

 ##EinsteinDB and MilevaDB are compatible with the following relational databases: FoundationDB, TerminusDB, and CosmosDB.

-EinsteinDB and MilevaDB are compatible with the following relational databases: FoundationDB, TerminusDB, and CosmosDB.
+`EinsteinDB` and `MilevaDB` are compatible with the following relational databases: `FoundationDB, TerminusDB, and CosmosDB`.
-MilevaDB is a row-switched column store written in go which acts as a scheduler for EinsteinDB's allocation of namespaced DRAM cells to the various namespaced sandboxes -- EinsteinDB is still an Append-Log with a column store, but it has evolved to be a stochastic clock vectorized tuplestore with time-traveling guarantees and liveness properties. \
+MilevaDB is a row-switched column store written in go which acts as a scheduler for EinsteinDB's allocation of namespaced S(D)RAM cells to the various namespaced sandboxes -- EinsteinDB is still an Append-Log with a column store, but it has evolved to be a stochastic clock vectorized tuplestore with time-traveling guarantees and liveness properties. \
 This means that the database is capable of being read and written concurrently by multiple clients.\
-As a standalone, EinsteinDB embeds a Causet Partitioner which is a partitioning scheme that is designed to partition the database into a set of causet partitions.\
+As a standalone, EinsteinDB embeds a Causet Partitioner which is a partitioning scheme that is designed to partition the database onto  and into a set of namespaced sandboxes. \
+The partitioner is a stateless hashmap with a time stamp. \
+Causets are identities, with attributes that are either lightlike asserted or timelike retractive; which means, data is never deleted. \
+You can think of a causet as a vector of time stamps. \ with a vector of domain values. \ and a persistence mechanism. \ which is a vector of time stamps. \

+of partial ordered atomic causets. \
+The Causet Partitioner is a stateless hashmap with a time stamp. \

+EinsteinDB is a distributed database that is designed to be accessed by multiple clients from different machines.
+With Append-Log functionality, and Hybrid Logical clock mechanisms in the form of a stateless hashmap with a time stamp and a value, it is possible to achieve the Byzantine Fault Tolerance protocol that adapts to the network topology.

 These are immutable replicas of the database that are stored in the cloud.\
 The suffix of the database name is the number of causet partitions.\